$1B in Available Funding

 The expertise to help you through the BRIC process.

-Eric Letvin is the Vice President of Resilience for Tidal Basin Group, where he leads strategies to strengthen community resilience and reduce risk to hazards.
-A nationally recognized leader in disaster resilience and hazard mitigation, he brings more than 30 years of experience advancing federal programs and delivering impactful outcomes.
+Eric Letvin is the Vice President and Director of Regional Resilience & Mitigation for Michael Baker International’s MER3 (Mitigation, Environmental, Response, Recovery & Resiliency) business vertical, which unites Tidal Basin Group, MLU Services, and Michael Baker’s EMR (Emergency Management & Response) team, where he leads strategies to strengthen community resilience and reduce the risk posed by hazards.
+A nationally recognized leader in disaster resilience and hazard mitigation, Eric brings more than 30 years of experience advancing federal programs and delivering impactful outcomes.

 Eric played a central role in shaping and advancing FEMA’s Building Resilient Infrastructure and Communities (BRIC) program, the federal government’s flagship pre-disaster mitigation initiative.
 In this role, he helped direct nearly $5 billion in funding across five grant cycles, supporting infrastructure and risk reduction projects nationwide.
 He brings an insider’s understanding of how BRIC funding decisions are made, including program design, evaluation criteria, and project positioning.